ascopes/protobuf-maven-plugin/README.md

 Full documentation with usage examples can be found [within the plugin documentation](https://ascopes.github.io/protobuf-maven-plugin), and examples are present [in the integration tests](https://github.com/ascopes/protobuf-maven-plugin/tree/main/protobuf-maven-plugin/src/it).

-> [!NOTE]
-> The v4 release of this plugin requires a minimum of Java 17 and Maven 3.9 to operate.

 ## Quick start